 - 10 pounds of solid waste in landfills

 Damaging Effects to the Planet

-Damaged packaging and products are an unfortunate reality in eCommerce.
-A study by StellaService found that one in 10 of eCommerce packages arrive damaged.3 And perceived damage is becoming almost as important as actual damage due to the unboxing phenomenon.
+Damaged packaging and products are an unfortunate reality in e-commerce.
+A study by StellaService found that one in 10 e-commerce packages arrive damaged.
+And perceived damage is becoming almost as important as actual damage due to the unboxing phenomenon.
 If consumers aren’t satisfied with how their purchase looks, they may return the item or ask for a replacement.

 The environmental impact of each damaged product may seem trivial, but when you consider the amount of goods purchased online in any given year, the environmental consequences start to quickly add up.

 My coworker’s story inspired me to dig deeper and determine the real environmental impact of the packaging decisions we make – and what happens when we don’t do our job of protecting products.
-And the data points are eye-opening.
+The data points are eye-opening.